HDRUK/ESCs_models/README.md

 # ESCs_models
-Agent-based modelling of pattern formation in embryonic stem cells
+This repository holds the code of agent-based models of pattern formation in embryonic stem cells.
+Models were constructed in NetLogo.